Foods That Support Nerve Health: What to Eat for Nerve Damage

 11. Whey

 Whey is popularly known for its protein content.
-But you will be amazed to know that whey is used not only for muscle building, but also for making your nerves healthy.
+But you will be amazed to know that whey is used for muscle building and making your nerves healthy.
 Whey is a source of amino acids such as L-glutamine and L-tryptophan.
 These amino acids can heal your damaged nerves faster.

 Moreover, if you are looking for a way to reduce your alcohol consumption for your nerve health, whey can help you here as well.
 It helps to calm down your nerves, as well as your withdrawal symptoms.